bgawalt/the_slides/README.md

 name "SERIES 78, AERO SPACE DEFENSE COMMAND BOX 1 OF 2 V-0092".
 This matters because I want to include the original collection name in the text of the BlueSky post, and these directories are the only way I save those names.

+Note: This `shrink_images.py` is missing about 5 more minutes of effort that would let it save the processed images into non-existant directories (i.e., create dirs before saving to them).
+I don't feel like doing that!
+You can find my hacky workaround described in a block comment.

+The originals are not included in this repo (they're too big), but the shrunken versions are.